B-Divyesh/GrahaOS/README.md

   * File access patterns
   * System behavior learned from user habits

 This local model will serve as the AI’s assistant, helping with low-level system tasks in real-time, improving efficiency through continual learning.
+We will also be adding dedicated syscalls that the local LLM can use to seperate it from the core Kernel.

 ---